npi-ai/npi/README.md

 NPI(pronunciation: N-π) is a platform providing Natural language Programming Interface to existing software.
 We bring out-of-box **Tool use** APIs to Agent for enhancing its capability of using tools.

+**Currently, NPi is unstable and API may change in the future release, so we recommend you using the command line tool to experience NPI.**

 ## Quickstart

 ### Installation